toucansites/website/src/contents/news/index.md

 ---
 slug: news
-title: "Latest news and updates on our static site generator”"
+title: "Latest news and updates”"
 description: "Stay updated with the latest news, features, and updates about our static site generator.
 Discover what’s new and exciting."
 image: "/images/defaults/default.jpg"
 template: "blog.home"